Can You Buy Cryptocurrency With an American Express Card?

 Credit cards that actually allow the purchase make it easy to buy cryptocurrencies on the market and 18.15 percent of Bitcoin investors say they used credit cards to fund their accounts, according to a survey by LendEDU.

 In order to buy Bitcoin and other cryptocurrencies using American Express, though, you need to find a third-party cryptocurrency exchange that accepts Amex.
 You need to open an account, then use your credit card to fund it.
-Some of the reputable exchanges that accept American Express include:

 It’s also important to note that most exchanges limit large purchases of cryptocurrency assets with a credit card, so you probably won’t be able to max out your credit card by funding your account.